Gajah Mada

-Gajah Mada (c.
+Gajah Mada (Note: meaning Elephant General in Javanese language.) (c.
 1290 – c.
-1364), also known as Jirnnodhara, was a powerful military leader and mahapatih of the Javanese empire of Majapahit during the 14th century.
-He is credited in Old Javanese manuscripts, poems, and inscriptions with bringing the empire to its peak of glory.
+1364, also known as Jirnnodhara) was a mahapatih and prominent general of the Javanese Majapahit Empire.
+He is known for unifying the Nusantara archipelago, bringing the empire to its peak of glory.
+According to legend, he even went as far as delivering an oath called Sumpah Palapa, in which he vowed not to rest until he had accomplished his goal of unification.
+His accomplishments had been heavily credited in Old Javanese manuscripts, poems and inscriptions.

-He delivered an oath called Sumpah Palapa, in which he vowed not to rest until he had conquered all of the Southeast Asian archipelago of Nusantara for Majapahit.
 During his reign, the Hindu epics, including the Rāmāyana and the Mahābhārata, became ingrained in the Javanese culture and worldview through the performing arts of wayang kulit (“leather puppets”).
 He is considered an important national hero in modern Indonesia, as well as a symbol of patriotism and national unity.
 Historical accounts of his life, political career, and administration are taken from several sources, mainly the Pararaton ("The Book of Kings"), the Nagarakretagama (a Javanese-language eulogy), and an inscription dating from the mid-14th century.